AnyChart/docs.anychart.com/Basic_Charts/Heat_Map_Chart.md

 {sample}BCT\_Heat\_Map\_Chart\_03{sample}

 It is also possible to configure the appearance of each cell individually — add extra fields corresponding with the methods mentioned above to your data.
-In this case the "heat" field can be omitted.
+In this case the "heat" field can be omitted:

-**Note**: With "stroke", "hoverStroke", and "selectStroke", you can use only objects as values.
-In other cases, you can use either objects or strings.

-In the sample below, the visual settings of each item are configured individually, and heats are not set:

 ```
 // create data